webix-hub/docs/data/desktop/daterange.md

 ##Overview

-DateRange is a UI-related widget based on desktop/calendar.md.It allows the user to include the DateRange picker and Time picker into an application.
+DateRange is a UI-related widget based on desktop/calendar.md and inherited from [Layout](desktop/layout.md).

-This interactive tool will be very helpful when it is necessary to select a date range while filling in a form.
+This interactive tool includes several calendars and allows selecting a date range.
 You can also pick the time by using the timepicker at the bottom of the widget.

 <img style="display:block; margin-left:auto;margin-right:auto;" src="desktop/daterange.png">